 Forage with Your Senses

-Learn to find and identify wild food using more than just your sight
+Learn to find and identify wild food on a foraging walk

 On these half day spring, summer and autumn foraging walks, you'll learn about edible wild plants that grow freely around us, using all of your senses, then we'll make something you can eat from our harvest.

 Just on the outskirts of Brighton & Hove, Stanmer Park (Stanmer from the Anglo-Saxon words ‘stan’ meaning ‘stone’ and ‘mere’ meaning ‘pond’ - so stony pond), is a local nature reserve, and has beautiful woodland walks and extensive open lands.